gdebell/programming-exercise-gina/README.md

 1. Write two functions.
 Both take a base and an exponent as arguments and return the value of base^exponent.
 Use recursion in the first function and a loop in the second.
 Benchmark the results.
-1. **Reverse**: Write a function that takes a string as an argument and returns the string in reversed order.
-Test if the string is the same reversed (Palindrome).
 1. **Factorial**: Write a function that takes a random number as an argument and then returns the factorial of that given number.
 1. **Longest Word**: Write a function that takes a string and returns the longest word in the string.
 1. **Longest Word 2**: Refactor the "Longest Word" function so that it ignores punctuation.
-1. **Time Difference**: Write a function that takes two times in hours and minutes and returns the difference.
 1. **Time Convert**: Write a function that takes an integer then returns the number in hours and minutes.
 For example, 63 should return 1:3.
 1. Using JavaScript, create a function that handles errors.
 The function takes two integers as inputs and returns the result of dividing them.
 If the denominator is 0, throw an error.
 1. **Spiral**: Write a function called "spiral" that takes an NxM array as input and returns a "spiral" path through the array, starting in the upper-left corner and moving clockwise.
 For example: [[1,2,3],[8,9,4],[7,6,5]] => [1,2,3,4,5,6,7,8,9]